Developers of eLearning content often add game elements, such as levels, points, or leaderboards, to their training.

 Sailer et al. describe the needs of a self-deterministic adult learner: the need for competence, the need for autonomy, and the need for social relatedness.
 These mesh with descriptions, such as Thoms’, of adult learners.

 Game elements that show progress and recognize achievements meet the need for competence.
-Offering on-demand access to gamified eLearning, in a format like microlearning, for example, and providing learners with choices around when and how they engage with their training meets the need for autonomy.
+Offering on-demand access to gamified eLearning as a performance support, in a format like microlearning, for example, and providing learners with choices around when and how they engage with their training meets the need for autonomy.
 Using game elements to create collaborative or competitive games where learners take on a meaningful role meets the need for social relatedness.

 Good gamification engages learners